ibm-cloud-docs/log-analysis/config_agent_kube_cluster.md

 6. Click **Connect**.

-### Deploy the LogDNA agent V2 within the context of the cluster by using ob commands
+### Deploy the LogDNA agent V2 by using ob commands
 {: #config_agent_kube_ob_cli}

 To configure the LogDNA agent in the cluster, you must log in to the {{site.data.keyword.cloud_notm}} by using `ibmcloud` commands.
 You must set the cluster context by using `ibmcloud ks` commands.
 [Learn more](/docs/containers?topic=containers-cs_cli_install#cs_cli_install_steps).
 You must install the {{site.data.keyword.containerlong_notm}} observability CLI plug-in (ibmcloud ob).